-There are two main types of secure wiping programs, the first one being the one that can read from a file and then makes a copy of the data on the storage device’s interface.
+There are two main types of Secure Data Wipe programs, the first one being the one that can read from a file and then makes a copy of the data on the storage device’s interface.

 This type can make copies through a specialized encryption scheme, which has a petite size compared to the actual file.
 This feature makes it very difficult for anyone but the authorized user of the storage device to extract the information.
 You may also find it helpful to note that this kind of data-wiping program is unable to create another copy of your data after overwriting, as the data is overwritten completely.

 The second kind of secure data wipe software is the one that can erase your data by using a completely different algorithm, with a much more substantial amount of data.
 This algorithm overwrites the data with random data, making it almost impossible for anyone to identify where exactly the information came from and whether it is authentic.
 In fact, this is also the type of software that would be the best for data destruction, as there are very few other ways that it can be done.

 The main reason why this type of Secure Data Wipe program works better than the first one is because the first one requires that your computer be restarted to get your data backed up again.
 This is also inconvenient, and even a significant factor why data loss happens to occur most often.
 This is also because if you accidentally erase your hard disk, there is a good chance that the system cannot boot into the BIOS, because of a bad sector on your hard drive.
 The only way for this situation to be resolved is to install a new operating system and have everything restored.